Entry Level SEO Tips

 And of course, “dentists in (your location)” should also appear along with a Google maps listing if you have a physical location or brick and mortar store so Alexa, Siri, Cortana, and Google Home can all help bring customers to you with their answers.

-It is perhaps even more important to understand that page loading speed is crucial for voice search, since these digital assistants have to answer their queries quickly – so the quickest page loading times will be rewarded (check out our article on how to make a website in 2020 to learn more).
+It is perhaps even more important to understand that loading site speed is crucial for voice search, since these digital assistants have to answer their queries quickly – so the quickest page loading times will be rewarded (check out our article on how to make a website in 2021 to learn more).

 You can also add voice or audio files to your website – such as audio versions of your text-based content like blog posts and articles – if you really want to invest in voice search.